 Additionally, Question 21 will not be evaluated and scored in Phase 1 of Allocation Application reviews.
 Therefore, this question is not used to determine whether an Applicant scored highly enough to receive consideration for an NMTC Allocation.
-The response to this question will be considered in Phase 2 of the Allocation Application reviews and may affect the size of the Applicant’s NMTC Allocation (along with other evaluation criteria as discussed in the 2018 NOAA).
+The response to this question will be considered in Phase 2 of the Allocation Application reviews and may affect the size of the Applicant’s NMTC Allocation (along with other evaluation criteria as discussed in the 2019 NOAA).
 An Applicant that: i) makes a minimum commitment of 20 percent or greater in response to Question 21(b), ii) has a track record of at least three years of serving Non-Metropolitan Counties and a strong strategy for deploying NMTC investments in these communities; iii) and is ranked highly enough to be considered for an NMTC Allocation may receive a larger NMTC Allocation than would otherwise be the case, regardless of designation as a Rural CDE.

 CONTACT INFORMATION

-Who can I contact if I have more specific questions?
+120) Whom can I contact if I have more specific questions?